Far-right politics in Serbia

-The far-right in Serbia could be divided into the Christian right and neo-Nazi variants.
-In general, far-right groups can also be antisemitic and Islamophobic, while they also often promote conspiracy theories.
-Far-right groups and individuals often glorify convicted war criminals like Radovan Karadžić and Ratko Mladić, while some groups also called for rehabilitation of collaborationists Milan Nedić and Dimitrije Ljotić.
-Violent protests or attacks against ethnic minorities and the LGBT community had been conducted by far-right groups.
-The far-right promotes anti-Western sentiment and Euroscepticism, while they support closer ties with Russia.
-They orchestrated attacks against activists and non-governmental organisations, and they frequently label them as "foreign mercenaries".
-Additionally, the far-right promotes anti-communism, militarism and religious fanaticism.
-Far-right groups have ties with the Serbian Orthodox Church (SPC), they also promote patriarchal values, and support the return of Kosovo's sovereignty under Serbia.
-They also use the Serbian eagle and variants of crosses as their symbols.
-Numerous far-right groups emerged in Serbia, such as I live for Serbia, Nacionalni stroj, Obraz, People's Patrol, and SNP 1389, while some had also turned into political parties like Dveri, Leviathan, and Serbian Party Oathkeepers (SSZ).
+In Serbia, the Christian right and neo-Nazi variants of the far-right exist.
+Far-right groups tend to be antisemitic and Islamophobic, and they promote conspiracy theories.
+They also promote anti-communism, militarism, and religious fanaticism.
+Some also have ties with the Serbian Orthodox Church (SPC).
+The far-right often glorifies convicted war criminals like Radovan Karadžić and Ratko Mladić, while some groups also called for the rehabilitation of collaborationists Nedić and Ljotić.
+The far-right has orchestrated violent protests and attacks against ethnic minorities, the LGBT community, activists, and non-governmental organisations whom they label as "foreign mercenaries".
+The far-right promotes anti-Westernism, Euroscepticism, closer ties with Russia, and the return of Kosovo's sovereignty to Serbia.
 The unemployed working-class youth is often recruited by far-right groups; the far-right tends to present themselves as "patriotic" groups or as humanitarian organisations.
-Far-right groups stayed small in number and have been institutionally marginal, although Internet pages and groups that promote far-right content had received large amounts of following.
-According to 2010 and 2011 reports, newspapers such as Glas javnosti, Večernje novosti, and Pravda were mainly associated with far-right politics.
-The Serbian far-right made impacts on the ideological views of domestic terrorists such as Anders Behring Breivik and Brenton Tarrant.
+Far-right groups are often small in number and have been institutionally marginal, though on the Internet, far-right content has received large amounts of following.